ABOUT THE PUB

 The ‘Save the Oddies Pub’ (STOP) community group are campaigning to save the last remaining pub in Higham on the Hill from being redeveloped into housing.
 The previous owner closed the pub in August 2018 and the group have been working on behalf of the community to save it ever since.

-In 2019 a community meeting voted to create a steering group to co-ordinate the community's efforts.
+In early 2019 a community meeting voted to create a steering group to co-ordinate the community's efforts.

-The Steering Group led a number of community consultation meetings which have shown the overwhelming desire of the community to keep the pub and create a focus for community activities.
+The STOP Steering Group led a number of community consultation meetings which have shown the overwhelming desire of the community to keep the pub and create a focus for community activities.
 We want to create a community owned pub as a community hub, with support from the Plunkett Organisation and other such groups.
-The vision is for a community hub which provides much needed services and support for the local community.
-There are over 150 similar projects across the country that have used this model very successfully.
+As part of this process we established Higham CBS Ltd. The vision is for a community hub which provides much needed services and support for the local community.
+There are over 150 similar projects across the country that have used this model very successfully and we look forward to joining them.

-In the face of a deluge of objections from the community and the likelihood of refusal the developers withdrew their first two applications but have since submitted a third.
+In the face of a deluge of objections from the community and the likelihood of refusal the developers withdrew their first two applications, they then had the third and fourth refused, but have since said they plan to appeal.
+We are awaiting the outcome of that one but continue to pursue a purchase.

-Over the last 5 years we have tried to engage with the developers and they have now offered to sell the pub to the community.
+Over the last 6 years we have worked alongside the Parish Council and have tried to engage with the developers and they have now offered to sell the pub to the community.
 We have had some discussions about the area under offer but we need them to complete the negotiations: the village want to buy the pub and facilities to provide a community hub that remains in the heart of the village.